Please note: There will be no Chanting Choir Practice on Wednesday 6/19.

 Sundays: 9 am – 12 noon

-Periods of sitting and walking meditation (zazen and kinhin), with zazen instruction for beginners, followed at 11:30 by a dharma discussion.
+Periods of sitting and walking meditation (zazen and kinhin), with zazen instruction for beginners, followed at 11:30 by a dharma discussion and optional lunch.

 Weekday morning sitting